Charles de Foucauld: Religious life

 After that, he went to the Sahara in French Algeria and continued to live an eremitical lifestyle.
 At that time he adopted the religious name Charles of Jesus.
-He first settled in Béni Abbès, near the Moroccan border, building a small hermitage for "adoration and hospitality", which he soon referred to as the "fraternity" and both himself and the future members as "little brothers" of Jesus.
+He first settled in Béni Abbès, near the Moroccan border, building a small hermitage for "adoration and hospitality", which he soon referred to as the "fraternity" and both himself and the future members as "Little Brothers of Jesus".

 De Foucauld moved to be with the Tuareg people, in Tamanghasset in southern Algeria.
 This region is the central part of the Sahara with the Ahaggar Mountains (the Hoggar) immediately to the west.
-Foucauld used the highest point in the region, the Assekrem, as a place of retreat.
+De Foucauld used the highest point in the region, the Assekrem, as a place of retreat.
 Living close to the Tuareg and sharing their life and hardships, he made a ten-year study of their language and cultural traditions.
 He learned the Tuareg language and worked on a dictionary and grammar.
-His dictionary manuscript was published posthumously in four volumes and has become known among Berberologists for its rich and apt descriptions.
+His dictionary manuscript was published posthumously in four volumes.
+It has become known among Berberologists for its rich and apt descriptions.